danielroe/typed-vuex/docs/content/en/getting-started-nuxt.md

     </d-code-group>

     <d-alert type="info">This will also install `typed-vuex` in your project, which is where the store accessor lives.
-You can import its helper functions from either `nuxt-typed-vuex` or from `typed-vuex`.</d-alert>
+All the helper functions are imported from `typed-vuex`.</d-alert>

 2. Add module to your `nuxt.config`: